Taihei Genpō

-Taihei Genpō (大平元宝) (aka: 大平󠄁元寶) is an early form of Japanese silver currency which is recorded in the Shoku Nihongi of the Nara period.
+Taihei Genpō (大平元宝) is an early form of Japanese silver currency which is recorded in the Shoku Nihongi of the Nara period.
 Historical documents confirm that this coinage was established in the 4th year of Tenpyō-hōji, along with copper Mannen Tsuho and gold Kaiki Shoho coins.
 While their history is confirmed, no actual genuine coins have ever been found.

 Overview

 The Imperial edict for Taihei Genpō coins appears in the Shoku Nihongi where it is entered for March 16 in the 4th year of Tenpyo Hoji (760) during the reign of Emperor Junnin.
 This edict stipulates that 10 silver Taihei Genpo coins were to be used for 1 gold Kaiki Shoho coin.
 1 silver Taihei Genpo coin could also be exchanged for 10 Mannen Tsuho (new copper coins).
 The right to issue these coins was given to Fujiwara no Nakamaro (Emi no Oshikatsu), who had been appointed Daijō-daijin the previous year.
 As with Mannen Tsuho and Kaiki Shoho coins, Taihei Genpō are presumed to have been round with square-holes.